 - Provide maximum professional credibility and open doors into more senior management positions, consultancy or academia

 - Enhance research and project management skills and increase understanding of research methods and techniques

-	It is studied full-time over 3-4 years and part-time or distance learning over 4-6 years.
+It is studied full-time over 3-4 years and part-time over 4-6 years.

 2. What you will study

 The DBA programme will give you a foundation in research methods and offer you the opportunity to research in one or more of the following areas:

 - Entrepreneurship and the Performance of SMEs